iamvarunnair/react-drag-drop-flow-chart/README.md

 -   `Tree based UI`
 -   `Drag and drop elements from a side shelf`
 -   `Built using React hooks with typescript and scss`
--   `Custom logic, not dependent on 3rd party packages for flowcart`
+-   `Custom logic, not dependent on 3rd party packages for flowchart`

 #

 ## Tech and Dependencies

-#

 A react app that needs node to run